rymcol/SwiftCron/README.md

 Welcome!
 This project will hopefully help you run scheduled and repeating functions in Swift!
 This is a very basic start to having a robust cron application in pure Swift.
 There is still a lot of work to be done.
 Pull requests are encouraged and welcomed... 😃

-### IMPORTANT NOTE FOR UBUNTU USERS
-Right now this library uses NSTimer and, thus #selector and needs the objective-c runtime, so it only works on macOS.
-I am looking into other ways to accomplish this, but until then you're stuck with macOS.

 ## Setup

 To Add Cron to your Project, you first need to add this repository as a dependency in Package.swift: